Def-Try/infmap2/README.md

 ---
 - Example infinite map `gm_inf_bliss` (duh)
 - Even better addon support (compared to infmap1)
-- Ability to see over 2bil+ hammer units in real time (depends on your computer)
+- Ability to see over 2bil+ hammer units in real time (depends on map and your computer)
-- Most vehicle bases support (i think)
+- Most vehicle bases support (including Glide!)

 How It Works
 ---